My Guided Journey series, #2 of 18.

 In My Guided Journey, the companion journal to Guided, Part Two, Page 2.
 I talk about, Ask – How to ask for “our” help.

-You ASK, even when you don’t know you’re asking.
+You Ask Your Guides, even when you don’t know you’re asking.
 Asking is a natural response to getting answers when you need them.
 So why is this such a natural thing to do? …And, who are you asking?

 To ask is to experience what it’s like to be connected, almost by accident.